Cyclophosphamide for nephrotic syndrome

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal and complementary medicines.

 Is there anything else I need to know about this medicine?

-If your child comes into contact with anyone with measles, chickenpox or shingles, contact your doctor straight away as they may need extra preventative treatment.
+If your child comes into contact with anyone who has measles, chickenpox or shingles, contact your doctor straight away, as they may need special preventative treatment.